inf3rno/mixin.js/README.md

 ### Extension support

-The main goal of extensions to adapt `Mixin` to the system you prefer.
-So these extensions are just adapters, they do not modify the behavior of `Mixin()`.
+The main goal of extensions to adapt `Inheritance` to the system you prefer.
+So these extensions are just adapters, they do not modify the behavior of `Inheritance()`.

 There isn't any restriction about how an extension should be implemented, however I recommend the following interface: